pietervdvn/MapComplete/Docs/Making_Your_Own_Theme.md

 Using layers as filters - this doesn't work!

-Use the `filter`-functionality instead
+Use the `filter`-functionality instead.

-### Not reading the .JSON-specs
+### Not reading the theme JSON specs

-There are a few advanced features to do fancy stuff available, which are documented only in the spec above - for example, reusing background images and substituting the colours or HTML-rendering.
+There are a few advanced features to do fancy stuff available, which are documented only in the spec above - for example, reusing background images and substituting the colours or HTML rendering.
 If you need advanced stuff, read it through!